 Now, I’m not going to try to mystify goal setting into a magical art form – its easy to do.
-It is however also easy to do badly and to get it very wrong, leaving yourself will little chance of achieving your vision, being left with the disappointment of lots of hard work for little, or worse, no fruition.
+It is however also easy to do badly and to get it very wrong, leaving yourself with little chance of achieving your vision, being left with the disappointment of lots of hard work for little, or worse, no fruition.

 My plan is to help simplify this process, to give you a few key Goal setting principles that I’ve picked up on the way which I used last year to achieve beyond my initial goals, something that I’ll strive to do again for the next year.

 This is the key that you really have to answer first – obvious really, but I’ve rarely ever met anyone that really identifies exactly where they want to be going forward.
 It’s very hard to have the smoothest possible journey if you only know roughly where you might want to go, you’ll need the specifics!